kevinlastra/Back-Front-ESP32/README.md

 # Introduction

-The goal of this project was to make a Raspberry Pi3 communicate with an ESP32, via the MQTT protocol using the Mosquitto broker.
+The purpose of this project was to allow a Raspberry Pi3 to communicate with an ESP32, via MQTT protocol using a Mosquitto broker.
-The Raspberry will host a broker, an Apache HTTP server and a database.
-In detail we have set the following objectives:
+The Raspberry host a broker, an Apache HTTP server and a database.
+To be more precise, we set the following objectives:
-1. Develop a web page, which will be hosted on the Apache server, which will allow to drive the esp32,
+1. Develop a web page, which will be hosted by the Apache server, and which will control the esp32,
 2. Create a database to store information about the exchanged data,
 3. Use the different modules connected to the esp32, which in our case are:
     - A LED